-Lenticular printing allows 2-dimensional printed pieces to display both depth and motion.
-(For more information see below and What Are Lenticulars?)
+Lenticular printing allows for two or more images (flips/frames) in the same space on one printed piece.
+It can also display depth or motion.
 Dimension offers a wide range of quality Lenticular products.
 Our extensive experience enables us to offer expert creative advice and design tips, ensuring the best possible results.
 We also offer some of the fastest production times in the industry.

 A 3" square Lenticular featuring a new skin care product was outfitted with a safety-pin back and used as a badge by department store staff during the product roll-out.
 Using vertical lens orientation provided for a side-to-side image flip, attracting customer attention.